MogilenkoLabVUMC/Gama_Vivian_DRP1_bulkRNAseq/README.md

 ## Overview
 This repository contains the computational analysis pipeline for investigating the transcriptional effects of DRP1 mutations on neuronal maturation using bulk RNA-seq data.

+## Migration Note (2025-11-19)

+This repository has been migrated to a new workstation environment.
+The frozen version corresponding to the published/submitted analysis is tagged as **v1.0** (commit `d6ec164`).

+**Key Changes:**
+- Updated to [scdock-r-dev:v0.5.1](https://github.com/tony-zhelonkin/scbio-docker/tree/v0.5.1) container with Docker Compose configuration
+- All paths now use relative references for cross-workstation portability
+- RNAseq-toolkit integrated as a git submodule (no external mounts required)
+- Raw sequencing data dependencies removed (preprocessing complete, counts matrices available)

+**Container Details:**
+- **Image:** `scdock-r-dev:v0.5.1` from [scbio-docker](https://github.com/tony-zhelonkin/scbio-docker/tree/v0.5.1)
+- **Features:** R 4.x with Bioconductor, Python 3.x with scientific stack, Jupyter, RStudio Server
+- **Configuration:** Docker Compose with environment variable support

+**For setup instructions, see:** `MIGRATION.md`

+**For change tracking:** `CHANGELOG.md`

 ## Background
 Mitochondrial fission, mediated by DRP1, is vital for the rapid metabolic shifts that occur during cortical development and plays a critical role in neuronal development and function.
 De-novo DNM1L loss-of-function mutations (G32A in the GTP-ase domain, R403C in the stalk domain) are emerging in paediatric neuro-developmental cohorts but their domain-specific impact on neuronal maturation is unclear.
 This study examines two domain-specific DRP1 mutations: G32A (GTPase domain) and R403C (stalk domain), both identified in pediatric neurodevelopmental disorders.
 The analysis compares transcriptional profiles between mutant and control iPSC-derived cortical neurons at two developmental timepoints (35 and 65 days in vitro).